 Reasons to Inspect the Sewer Line

 Roots crawl into tiny openings and expand in the sewer line, latching on to other debris, such as grease or eggshell waste.
 This typically causes backups.
 Chemicals can sometimes kill the tree's roots, but the pipe itself might be damaged and require excavation to fix the problem.

 Homes that were constructed prior to city sewers being installed often relied on cesspools.
 Sometimes these cesspools were left intact and connected to the sewer line after cities installed public septic systems.
-You won't know unless you have the sewer inspected.
+You won't know the makeup of your system unless you have the sewer inspected.

 How to Inspect a Sewer Line

 Ask the contractor to tell you what kind of material was used to construct the sewer line.
 Find out whether that type of material is still considered to be good construction today.
 Sewer lines can be made up of different materials, including Orangeburg, clay, cast iron, and PVC.